sterekhanov/learn_python/README.md

 # learn_python
-this is my new try to find myself
+almost 44 and this is my new try to find myself